Jvinniec/aoe2-aiscript/README.md

 The following people and resources have contributed a non-trivial amount to the development of this extension.
 Seriously, this extension would not be as good as it is without them:

 * Scripter: Responsible for the userpatch material and related resources that are used by this extension.
 Whoever you are, you're a legend.
-* Aleph: This guy likes complaining when things break, and I love him for it.
+* AiScripters: These guys like complaining when things break, and I love them for it (Aleph & Electricity).
 * AiScript resource list: The resource info derives heavily from the resource file made for AiScript
 * [AoE2 wiki](https://ageofempires.fandom.com/wiki/Age_of_Empires_II:_The_Age_of_Kings): A lot of extra information for the resources was extracted from this site